-(b) The Network Service Provider must use its reasonable endeavours to advise the Connection Applicant of all risks and obligations in respect of the proposed connection associated with planning and environmental laws not contained in the Rules.
+- (b) The Network Service Provider must use its reasonable endeavours to advise the Connection Applicant of all risks and obligations in respect of the proposed connection associated with planning and environmental laws not contained in the Rules. - (c) The Connection Applicant must provide such other additional information in relation to the application to connect as the Network Service Provider reasonably requires to assess the technical performance and costs of the required connection (including the details of any person undertaking the construction, detailed design and/or ownership of contestable IUSA components) to enable the Network Service Provider to prepare an offer to connect. - (d) So as to maintain levels of service and quality of supply to existing Registered Participants in accordance with the Rules, the Network Service Provider in preparing the offer to connect must consult with AEMO and other Registered Participants with whom it has connection agreements, if the Network Service Provider believes in its reasonable opinion, that compliance with the terms and conditions of those connection agreements will be affected, in order to assess the application to connect and determine: - (1) the technical requirements for the equipment to be connected; - (2) the extent and cost of augmentations and changes to all affected networks; - (3) any consequent change in network service charges; and - (4) any possible material effect of this new connection on the network power transfer capability including that of other networks.

-- (c) The Connection Applicant must provide such other additional information in relation to the application to connect as the Network Service Provider reasonably requires to assess the technical performance and costs of the required connection and to enable the Network Service Provider to prepare an offer to connect. - (d) So as to maintain levels of service and quality of supply to existing Registered Participants in accordance with the Rules, the Network Service Provider in preparing the offer to connect must consult with AEMO and other Registered Participants with whom it has connection agreements, if the Network Service Provider believes in its reasonable opinion, that compliance with the terms and conditions of those connect and determine: will be affected, in order to assess the application to connect and determine: - (1) the technical requirements for the equipment to be connected; - (2) the extent and cost of augmentations and changes to all affected networks; - (3) any consequent change in network service charges; and - (4) any possible material effect of this new connection on the network power transfer capability including that of other networks. - (e) The Network Service Provider preparing the offer to connect must specify in reasonable detail any system strength connection works to be undertaken by the Network Service Provider.
+(e) The Network Service Provider preparing the offer to connect must specify in reasonable detail any system strength connection works to be undertaken by the Network Service Provider.